Choosing the right ice skates

 As its name would suggest, ice skating can be quite chilly — especially if you suffer the occasional tumble and fall onto the cold, hard surface of the rink.

-Unless you’re taking part in a serious ice skating contest, your clothes should really be close-fitting and not too tight or baggy.
+Unless you’re taking part in a serious contest, your clothes should really be close-fitting and not too tight or baggy.
 Your best bet for ice skating gear is clothing that is light and fairly durable, restricting the pain caused by the falls you’ll inevitably suffer in the early days.

 Getting prepared for ice skating

-Starting out in ice skating really needn’t cost the earth and once you’ve invested in a strong pair of skates and some warm gear you’ll be ready to take part in a beginner lesson before you know it.
+Starting out really needn’t cost the earth and once you’ve invested in a strong pair of skates and some warm gear you’ll be ready to take part in a beginner lesson before you know it.
 By wearing the right clothing and footwear for ice skating, you’ll be doing yourself a huge favour, protecting yourself from an otherwise nasty fall and a literal icy reception.
 So get your skates on and enjoy some quality ice skating action today!